 Figure 5: Support networks of subject and condition classification.
 A) The top graph plot represents the 57 most discriminative EC links supporting the classification of subjects (same as in Figure 3C).
 The size of each node represents its betweenness centrality in the extracted network.
 The most central regions are located mainly in the frontal and cingulate cortices.
 The bottom circular plot shows the asymmetry and lateralization of the network, with more links located in the left hemisphere.
 Links that are inside the circle correspond to contralateral connections, while links outside the circle are ipsilateral connections.
-B) Similar graph and circular plots to those in A for the 13 links supporting the classification between the two conditions (resting versus movie).
-Fewer links are required to reach high accuracy in the condition discrimination: they form a network with many disjoint components and are mainly contralateral, in comparison to the subject support network.
+B) Similar graph and circular plots as in A for the 13 links supporting the classification between the two conditions (resting versus movie viewing).
+Fewer links are required to reach high accuracy in the condition discrimination: they form a network with many disjoint components and are mainly contralateral, in comparison to the subject classification support network.